The Cajun Navy has entered popular vernacular, but what do we know about the group?

 The famed Cajun Navy came to be when a Former Louisiana state senator Nick Gautreaux pleaded for someone, anyone to assist after Hurricane Katrina in 2005.
 Between 350 and 400 people and their boats answered the call.
 The makeshift flotilla rescued more than 10,000 people from flooded homes and rooftops.

-The group quietly returned to back bayou watering holes knowing the next big one is a reality of Gulf Coast living.
-On August 13, 2016, Louisiana was hammered again by a no-name storm that led to historic flooding.
-The Cajun Navy fired up airboats, Jon boats and rafts, re-emerging to save neighbors.
-This past August, they did it again for people in Texas.
+The group quietly returned to back bayou watering holes knowing the next big one is just a reality of Gulf Coast living.
+In August 2016, Louisiana was hammered again by a no-name storm and historic flooding.
+The Cajun Navy fired up airboats, Jon boats, and rafts, re-emerging to save neighbors.

-As the folks at FEMA are fond of saying, it’s not a question of Florida being hit by a Category 5 storm, it’s a question of when.
-Hurricane Irma was the wake-up call.
-I like the notion of helping neighbors, whether they are a block away, a city away or as the Louisiana Cajun Navy demonstrated, a state away.
-Maybe this is part of the true meaning of “Making America Great Again.”
+As the folks at FEMA are fond of saying, it’s not a question of if Florida and surrounding states being hit by a Category 5 storm.
+It’s a question of when.
+Hurricane Irma was the wake-up call, Florence was yet another reminder We like the notion of helping neighbors, whether they are a block away, a city away or as the Louisiana Cajun Navy demonstrated, a state away.

 Story by Alan Wendt, Southern Boating, November 2017